Comander227/Tutorial-MakeCode-Lessons/Pong Tutorial.md

 Assign the Player2 sprite with the Player 2 asset by clicking on the gray box.
 In the editor open the asset tab.
 Choose the paddle labeled Player 2.
+Feel free to change the color in the sprite editor.
 ```blocks
 let players = 1
 let Background = image.create(scene.screenWidth(), scene.screenHeight())